Tuition and Financial Aid

-We will offer an informational Learning Lunch: Finances and Food program on Friday, October 4, and again on Friday, November 8, 2019, in the Mother Alice Hall Community Room, 11 a.m.-12 p.m.
+We will offer an informational Learning Lunch: Finances and Food program on Friday, October 4, and again on Friday, November 8, 2019, in the Mother Alice Hall Community Room, 12-1 p.m.
 Parents are invited to come learn more about tuition and financial aid opportunities from President Jan Breen and members of our Finance Team.
-We ask that you RSVP to Director of Admissions Meredith Smith at firstname.lastname@example.org as a box lunch will be provided.
+We ask that you RSVP here.

 More information about the cost of an Academy education and applying for financial aid or for merit-based scholarships is included below.